bjwillage/bjwillage.github.io/pages/research.md

 ## Published Research

 #### The Effect of Weight on Mental Health: New Evidence Using Genetic IVs
 The causal effect of obesity on mental health has been largely ignored by economists.
 Using genetic variation in obesity predisposition, I instrument for BMI to determine the impact on measures of suicidality and depression.
 I find an effect of BMI on suicidal ideation but not other measures of mental health.
 This effect on suicidal ideation is concentrated in white women.
-Social stigma is the mechanism through which weight affects mental health.
+Social stigma is the mechanism through which weight affects mental health.<br>
 [Full Article](https://www.sciencedirect.com/science/article/pii/S0167629617303223)<br>
 <br>

 #### Pass-Through of a Tax on Sugar-Sweetened Beverages at the Philadelphia International Airport
 Taxes on sugar-sweetened beverages have been proposed as a possible approach to prevent obesity and improve diets.
 A goal of the taxes is to increase prices and dissuade consumption, but the taxes are levied on beverage distributors, and it is unclear how much of the tax is passed through to consumers as higher retail prices vs being paid by distributors or manufacturers.
 We estimate the extent to which the tax of 1.5 cents/oz. on SSBs in Philadelphia (implemented on Jan.
 1, 2017) raised retail prices.
-(with J. Cawley and D. Frisvold)
+(with J. Cawley and D. Frisvold)<br>
 [Full Article](https://jamanetwork.com/journals/jama/fullarticle/2660167)<br>